Murmuration-Labs/AI-trust-safety/README.md

 - Enable X-ray view by default on all posts containing generative elements (readers could also toggle this individually on post pages)

 Likely, as these technologies develop over time, both readers and creators will want to have other elements they can use to customize their experience related to generative AI content.

+# Conclusion

+The above is just one exploration of UI design patterns for implementing responsible disclosure practices around generative AI use in blogging and online articles.
+It is our hope in sharing these examples to further the conversation around best practices and Trust & Safety in products making use of generative AI.
+We plan to produce some other case studies for other related tools, which we will publish here in the near future.

+We welcome comments, questions, and more detailed conversations on these topics!

+Thanks for reading.